GreenAI-Uppa/AIPowerMeter/docsrc/usage/in_details.rst

 Recorded fields
 ---------------------

 Recording are logged in a json file and include the power draw and the use of the CPU and GPU for the pids related to your experiment.
-Some of the recordings are done for each pid related to your experiments: `per_process_metric_name : {... pid_i: v_i, ....}`
+Some of the recordings are done for each pid related to your experiments: `per_process_metric_name : {... pid_i: v_i, ....}`.
+However, as detailed in section :ref:`multiple`, the monitoring of multiple programs on the same device should be done with care.

 Unless specified otherwise, the power is logged in watts.